qcom/html-generator/src/app.coffee.md

 			result += (if s[i] == uppered[i] then ' ' + uppered[i] else s[i])
 		result

 Given an array of objects, return an object with key value pairs taken from accessing properties on each object in the object array.
 The properites that are accessed are passed as string arguments `key` and `valKey`.
-This function assumes that each `o[key]` value is unique, otherwise overwrites will occur.
+This function assumes that each `o[key]` value is unique, otherwise overwrites on `obj` will occur.

 	arrToObj = (arr, key, valKey) ->
 		obj = {}